Quantum Circuit-Based Adaptation for Credit Risk Analysis: Methods

 where $\Phi$ is the standard normal Cumulative Distribution Function (CDF), $p_k^{0}$ and $\rho_k$ are, respectively, the baseline default level and the correlation of the k-th debtor (asset).

 For the quantum mapping of this uncertainty model, we define the conditional default probability $PD_k(z)$ as the probability of measuring the state $\ket{1}$ on a target qubit,

 Here, the parameters $\alpha_k$ and $\beta_k$ are obtained by representing the classical conditional default probability function in a linear form within the latent factor $z$, such that the corresponding quantum rotation angle depends affinely on $z$ with a slope $\alpha_k$ and an offset $\beta_k$.
+Such parameters have been computed analytically, and a detailed explanation on the calculation is available in Supplementary Material (Formula 5 for $\beta_k$ and 6 for $\alpha_k$ of Supplementary Material).
 In this way, conditional default mechanisms can be implemented by parameterizing single-qubit rotations of the type

 so that the amplitude of $\ket{1}$ encodes the desired conditional default probability.

 In the circuit, the latent factor $z$ is represented by an $n$-qubit register, whose computational basis states encode a discrete set of latent factor values.
 Absorbing these discrete values into effective linear parameters with slope $\tilde{\alpha}_k$ and offset $\tilde{\beta}_k$, the gate implemented on the target qubit can be written compactly as